 Avoidance is an important first step, but if it solved all of your problems, you wouldn’t need help.
 Since avoiding the allergens will probably not remove the issues entirely, there are other treatment methods that may be helpful:

 - Use oral antihistamines

 - Flush your eyes frequently with artificial tears

 - Test to see if wearing your contacts makes things worse

 - Ask our optometrist about medicated eye drops, if necessary

 Contacts are frequently implicated in making eye allergies worse because allergens may stick to the lenses and remain in your eyes.
 Some people with eye allergies can use daily disposable lenses because these are replaced before there is a chance for allergens to build upon them.

-Prudhomme Vision Helps Manchester CT Patients See Better
+Prudhomme Vision Helps South Windsor, CT Patients See Better

-Here at Prudhomme Vision in Manchester CT, we help people see better whether they have allergies, eye diseases, or just need vision correction assistance.
-Our optometrist in Manchester CT takes appointments over the phone at (860) 644-3364.
+Here at Prudhomme Vision in South Windsor, CT, we help people see better whether they have allergies, eye diseases, or just need vision correction assistance.
+Our optometrist in South Windsor, CT takes appointments over the phone at (860) 644-3364.
 Call us today for help with your itchy, watery eyes—you don’t have to just live with it!